How to start a hot dog cart business: your recipe for success

 When you expand, you will need a Cart Operator.
 This person handles orders, prepares food, and manages payments.
 Expect to pay an hourly wage of $15 to $20, plus tips.
 Each employee must have their own Food Handler's Permit, so confirm this requirement during the hiring process.

 A mistake some owners make is to hire friends without formalizing the role.
-To prevent issues, you should outline all duties, pay, and hours in a simple written agreement.
+To prevent issues, outline all duties, pay, and hours in a simple written agreement.
 This keeps the relationship professional and ensures everyone understands their responsibilities from the start.

 Set up your daily operations